sinopiaolive/package-manager/README.md

 * The number fields and numeric pre-release fields must fit `u64`.

+* Version numbers can be up to 128 characters long.

 * We do not allow build metadata (semver section 10), e.g. 1.0.0+sha.5114f85,
   because it does not appear to be used widely ([thread](https://twitter.com/jo_liss/status/879671042989580288)). *[The alternative is to allow it but ignore it like trailing zeros.]*

+Conflicting version capitalizations are disallowed by the registry.

 #### Version priority